Trump zeroes in on tackling illegal immigration after spending bill criticism

 Trump has since said that Mexican officials have broken up the caravan.

 But Axios reported Trump focused on immigration and border issues not only because of the caravan.
-The outlet described Trump as having “buyer's remorse” for signing the controversial $1.3-trillion omnibus spending bill -- which Trump had criticized at the time for lacking enough funding for the border wall.
+The outlet described Trump as having “buyer's remorse” for signing the controversial $1.3 trillion omnibus spending bill -- which Trump had criticized at the time for lacking enough funding for the border wall.

 While it provided $1.6 billion for border security, including for 100 miles of fencing, the money largely was for replacement of existing structures and ruled out the prototypes Trump recently viewed in California -- a move that immigration hardliners saw as a defeat.

-Trump briefly mulled vetoing the legislation before he signed it, complaining about the lack of wall funding and also the lack of a legislative fix for the expiring Obama-era Deferred Action for Childhood Arrivals (DACA) program which gave protection to some illegal immigrants brought to the U.S. as children.
+Trump briefly mulled vetoing the legislation before he signed it, complaining about the lack of wall funding and also the lack of a legislative fix for the expiring Obama-era Deferred Action for Childhood Arrivals (DACA) program, which gives protection to some illegal immigrants brought to the U.S. as children.

-Axios reported that the negative coverage he received for signing the budget-busting bill from conservative commentators on news outlets, including Fox News, “freaked him out.”
+Axios reported that the negative coverage Trump received for signing the budget-busting bill from conservative commentators on news outlets, including Fox News, “freaked him out.”
 Conservatives had slammed both GOP leaders and Trump for the bill, which they saw as funding liberal priortities without getting close to funding the approximately $25 billion for the wall.

 TRUMP, GOP LEADERS FACE BACKLASH OVER $1.3 TRILLION SPENDING PACKAGE